12 MIN READ

-So here are some common questioning techniques, and when (and when not) to use them:
+In this article and in the video, below, we will explore some common questioning techniques, and when (and when not) to use them.

 A closed question usually receives a single word or very short, factual answer.
 For example, "Are you thirsty?"
 The answer is "Yes" or "No"; "Where do you live?"
 The answer is generally the name of your town or your address.